ewongosari/final/README.md

 Here are the **wireframes** for my website:

 * Index.html
-  * The home page of my website consists of the things a learner will encounter before the main lesson, such as instructions, introduction to topic, and a short pre-assessment.
+  * The home page of my website consists of the things a learner will encounter before the main lesson, such as introduction to topic and a short pre-assessment.
 There is also a section on further resources that the learner can explore after they are done with the lessons and the option to share my website on social media networks if they like it as a learning resource.
 I think this is important to spread the word to other learners who are looking to learn my topic and to increase my website traffic.
 Because of the nature of my long webpages, I have fixed the navigation bar to be always at the top while scrolling, and inserted navigation menu to scroll to each information section and scroll buttons for more efficient navigation.

 ![Wireframe 1](readmepic/wireframe1.png)

 * Instruments.html
   * The main learning content for my website is situated at this page.
 Because there are four families of instruments, I have grouped the instruments in each family together using sliding carousels.
+Each instrument family has its own formative assessment.
 There is also a final assessment that help learners to choose the best instrument that fit them.
 Learners can always go back to the home page by clicking on the website logo.

 ![Wireframe 2](readmepic/wireframe2.png)